Siren531/Siren531/README.md

 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning Python3
 - 💞️ I’m looking to collaborate on nothing yet.
-- 📫 How to reach me ...
+- 📫 I Can be reached at jacobrift77@gmail.com

 <!---
 Siren531/Siren531 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.